talon-one/talang/functions.md

 ### set(String, Kind(127), Kind(127)...)Null
     Set a variable in the binding

+### sort(List, Bool...)List
+    Sort a list ascending, set the second argument to true for descending order

 ### startswith(String, String, String...)Bool
     Returns wether the first argument is the prefix of the following arguments